woossi0/suite/docs/usermanual/source/dataadmin/pgDBAdmin/security.rst

   GRANT SELECT ON geography_columns TO postgis_reader;
   GRANT SELECT ON spatial_ref_sys TO postgis_reader;

-The ``postgis_reader`` role can be assigned to any user who needs read access to the PostGIS tables.
+The ``postgis_reader`` role can be assigned to any user who needs read access to the PostGIS metadata tables.

 Read-write users